GLP-1 and A1C: Expected Reduction by Medication Type

 Editorial note

-Reviewed for clarity on April 7, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 People often compare Ozempic, Mounjaro, and newer GLP-1 options as if A1C reduction were a fixed scoreboard.
 It is not.
 A1C response depends on the medication, but it also depends on where you are starting from, what else you take, and how consistent treatment really is.